equino-actracker/actracker-search-feeder/README.md

 Maintaining the version is the only purpose of Gradle being present in actracker-search-feeder repository.
 The build lifecycle is maintained using Maven.

 # Deployment
-actracker-search-feeder is deployed to [Equino Kubernetes cluster](https://github.com/marcinciapa/equino-kubernetes) from Jenkins pipelines.
+The application is deployed to [Equino Kubernetes cluster](https://github.com/marcinciapa/equino-kubernetes) from Jenkins pipelines.
 The deployment is handled by Maven [jkube](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin/) plugin.